Called San Giorgio Maggiore to differentiate it from

 it that these works are all largely the work of Jacopo's son Domenico.
 These are

-revolutionary diagonal Last Supper
+revolutionary diagonal Last Supper to the right, best viewed from

 (at least nine, nearly all for scuole del sacramento) that he painted.